Celebrating, Thanking, and Praising Our Lord God

 We need this exact same understanding and level of honor towards our Lord in the body of Christ this day.

-God is actually real and Jesus Christ “has made us to be a kingdom, priests to His God and Father” (Revelation 1:6), so ministering to the Lord should be one of the greatest blessings that all true Christians know of, flock to, and participate in.
+God is actually real and Jesus Christ “has made us to be a kingdom, priests to His God and Father” (Revelation 1:6), so ministering to our Lord should be one of the greatest blessings that all true Christians know of, flock to, and participate in.

-As priests unto God, let us, of our own free will, as redeemed in New Covenant blood Christians, occupy this same space and place of honor.
+As priests unto God, let us, of our own free will, as redeemed through New Covenant blood Christians, occupy this same space and place of honor.
 Let us take up the mantle, our appointment, “as ministers before the ark of the Lord, even to celebrate and to thank and praise the Lord God,” for He is worthy.

 David loved ministering to the Lord and so, when he appointed Levites to minister before the ark of the Lord, he was blessing them by giving them something that had become a first love in his own life.